ufs-community/ufs-srweather-app/docs/UsersGuide/source/Graphics.rst

-If the Python scripts are being used to create plots of multiple forecast lead times and forecast variables, then they should be submitted to the batch system using either the ``sq_job.sh`` or ``sq_job_diff.sh`` script (for platforms such as Hera, Jet, Orion, and Gaea that use slurm as the job scheduler) or the ``qsub_job.sh`` or ``qsub_job_diff.sh`` script (for platforms such as Cheyenne that use PBS or PBS Pro as the job scheduler).
-These scripts are located under ``ufs-srweather-app/regional_workflow/ush/Python`` and must be submitted using the command appropriate for the job scheduler used on the current platform.
-For example, on Hera, Jet, Orion, and Gaea, ``sq_job.sh`` can be submitted as follows:
+If the Python scripts are being used to create plots of multiple forecast lead times and forecast variables, then they should be submitted to the batch system using either something like the ``sq_job.sh`` or ``sq_job_diff.sh`` script (for a platform such as Hera that uses the slurm job scheduler) or the ``qsub_job.sh`` or ``qsub_job_diff.sh`` script (for a platform such as Cheyenne that uses PBS or PBS Pro as the job scheduler).
+Examples of these scripts are located under ``ufs-srweather-app/regional_workflow/ush/Python`` and can be used as an example to create a batch script for your platform/job scheduler of use.
+The scripts must be submitted using the command appropriate for the job scheduler used on your platform.
+For example, on Hera, ``sq_job.sh`` can be submitted as follows:

 .. code-block:: console